jackadam1981/ChromeEc/docs/zephyr/zephyr_shim.md

   `CONFIG_PLATFORM_EC_` as the prefix for EC software features in Kconfig.

-One special configuration option exists, `CONFIG_ZEPHYR`, which you can use to detect whether the OS is Zephyr OS.
-This is the conventional way to add Zephyr-specific (or excluded) code in CrOS EC code.

 The typical EC macros for reducing `#ifdef` messes (e.g., `IS_ENABLED`, `STATIC_IF`, etc.) work with both CrOS EC OS and Kconfig options, and should be used when possible.